azat-co/aws-intermediate/01-overview.md

 # Module 3: Cloud Infrastructure Automation with CloudFormation

-* CloudFormation advantage
+* CloudFormation (CF) advantage
+* CF structure: Parameters, Resources, Mapping and other
-* CloudFormation structure
+* CF functions
-* Demo: CloudFormation example and AWS CLI
-* Demo: CloudFormation visual web editor
 * Lab 3: Create an ELB and auto scaling environment from CloudFormation template/blueprint

 ---

 # Module 4: Building CI/CD

+* CI/CD Workflow
-* CodeDeploy with S3 and GitHub
+* CodeDeploy
-* CodeDeploy and CodePipeline
+* CodePipeline
-* Demo: Building CI with GitHub
-* Lab 4: Build CI with CodeDeploy
+* Lab 4: Build CI with CodeDeploy, CodePipeline and GitHub

 ---

 # Module 5: AWS Databases

-* RDS
-* DynamoDB
+* Overview of RDS, DynamoDB and other services
-* Creating a database instance
-* IAM Role

 ---

 # Module 6: PaaS and Containers

-* Working with ElasticBeanstalk
+* Overview of AWS Elastic Beanstalk
-* Working with Docker: EC2, ECS and Elastic Beanstalk Containers
+* Overview of Docker in AWS: EC2, ECS and Elastic Beanstalk Containers

 ---

-# Module 7: Serverless

-* Serverless with AWS Lambda
+# Module 7: Serverless with AWS Lambda

-* Demo: Building Microservice with Lambda and API Gateway
+* AWS Lambda use cases and benefits
-* Lab 5: Create a lambda CRUD microservice to save data in DB
+* Lab 5: Create a lambda CRUD microservice to CRUD data in DynamoDB

 ---